connornishijima/Pixie_Chroma/README.md

 - ESP32-S3 (Needs testing)
 - SAMD21 (TODO, has been hard to get)

-If you have sucess running Pixie Chroma on a controller not currently in this list, let us know!
+If you have success running Pixie Chroma on a controller not currently in this list, let us know!
 We'd be happy to incorporate it.
 (You'll need to modify [Pixie_Chroma.h](https://github.com/connornishijima/Pixie_Chroma/blob/main/src/Pixie_Chroma.h) to accept the new compilation target first.)

 ## Dedication to Our Craft